tallforasmurf/PPQT2/README-Linux.txt

                     Distribution of 21 July 2015

-Note: this version has a minor problem due to an open bug in PyInstaller, the app used to prepare PPQT2 for distribution.
-When you first launch PPQT2, its menus do not appear in the menu bar.
-Click on the desktop to make the Finder active, then click on the PPQT2 window again.
-Its menus appear and all is well until the next time you launch PPQT2.

 Contents of this folder
 =======================

-Besides this file, the PPQT2 folder contains:
+Besides this file, this folder contains the following:

 * COPYING.TXT -- a copy of the GNU Public License V3 under
   which PPQT2 is released.

+* PPQT2 -- a folder containing the PPQT2 executable file and the many
-* PPQT2.app -- double-click it to launch the program.
+  support files it needs to run.
+Find PPQT2/PPQT2 and launch it to run the program.

 * extras -- a folder of useful things listed below.

-You can put the PPQT2 folder anywhere you wish.
+You can put this folder anywhere you wish.
 You do not need to keep it open all the time if you make a link to PPQT2.
-In the Finder, right-click on the PPQT2 icon.
-Select "Make Alias" from the context menu.
-Then you can drag the Alias file onto your desktop or anywhere.
-Double-clicking the alias launches the program.
+Right-click on PPQT2/PPQT2 and select Make Link.
+Drag the link to the desktop.
+You can double-click it to launch the program.

 Documentation
 =============